Ottawa Senators (original): 1934: End of the first NHL era in Ottawa

 The city of Ottawa did not have an NHL franchise again until the new Ottawa Senators franchise was awarded for the 1992–93 season.
-The NHL presented the Senators with a "certificate of reinstatement" commemorating Ottawa's return to the league, and the current Senators honour the original franchise's 11 Stanley Cups.
+The NHL presented the Senators with a "certificate of reinstatement" commemorating Ottawa's return to the league, and the current Senators honour the original franchise's 11 Stanley Cup wins.
 However, records for the two teams are kept separately.
 Frank Finnigan, the last surviving member of the original Senators' last Stanley Cup winner, played a key role in the drive to win an expansion franchise for Ottawa.
 He was slated to drop the puck in a ceremonial face-off for the new franchise's first game but died a year before that game took place.
 The new Senators honoured Finnigan by retiring his #8 jersey.

 After the NHL franchise relocated, the Senators were continued as a senior amateur club in the Montreal Group of the Quebec Amateur Hockey Association (QAHA), beginning in the 1934–35 season.
-One player, Eddie Finnigan, played for both the Senators and the Eagles in the 1934–35 season.
+One player, Eddie Finnigan, (Frank's brother) played for both the Senators and the Eagles in the 1934–35 season.
 The "Senior Senators" renewed the rivalry with Montreal-area senior amateur teams such as the Montreal Victorias that the old Senators had played in the years prior to turning openly professional.
 Later, Tommy Gorman bought the team and helped to found the Quebec Senior Hockey League.
 Winning the Allan Cup in 1949, the senior Senators continued until December 1954, finally ending the Senators' storied 71-year history.